deanishe/alfred-workflow/docs/guide/filtering.rst

     See :ref:`restricting-results` for info on how to do that.

-To use :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>`, pass it
-a query, a list of items to filter and sort, and if your list contains items other than strings, a ``key`` function that generates a string search key for each item:
+To use :meth:`Workflow.filter`, pass it a query, a list of items to filter and sort, and if your list contains items other than strings, a ``key`` function that generates a string search key for each item:

 .. code-block:: python
     :linenos: